richsuca/website/posts/post-2016-11-13-jelly-bean-joe.md

 So this morning, sleepy and lethargic, I was vacuuming the basement and not enjoying it at all when I found a small toy in a corner.
 Recognising it as a Shopkin, I gave it to my daughter who was happy to get it back.
 She said "Oh! that's my [Jelly Bean Joe][3]<sup>*</sup>".

-And just like that, life interesting again!
+And just like that, life is interesting again!

 <small>
 * Online, I found references to Jelly B. but not _Jelly Bean Joe_ so I asked my son.
 He educated me that it is a character from the TV show Odd Squad.